HP-Li/QFT/QFT3.md

 $$
 where we have changed the sign of the 3-momentum in one factor of each spinor product.
 ### Spin Sums
-In evaluating Feynman diagrams, we will often wish to sum over the polarizationg states of a fermion.
+In evaluating Feynman diagrams, we will often wish to sum over the polarization states of a fermion.
 We can derive the relevant completeness relations with a simple calculation:
 $$
 \begin{aligned}
 \sum_{s=1,2}u^{s}(p)\bar{u}^{s}(p)=&\sum_{s}